jtbx/esv/README.md

 To install `esv`, first make sure you have the
 [LLVM D compiler (ldc)](https://github.com/ldc-developers/ldc#installation) installed on your system.

-You should also have Phobos (the D standard library, comes included with LDC) installed as a dynamic library in order to run the executable.
+Commands prefixed with a dollar sign ($) are intended to be run as a standard user, and commands prefixed with a hash sign (#) are intended to be run as the root user.

-First clone the source code repository:
+First, get the source code:

 ```
 $ git clone https://codeberg.org/jtbx/esv